What are benefits-in-kind?

 If, however, you worked for a train company and you got free travel on their trains, there is no additional cost to the employer in providing the benefit, as the trains run anyway, so it is tax-free.

 A new tax-free childcare scheme was introduced during the 2017/18 tax year.
-There are details of this on our 'Help towards the costs of childcare section' on the main LITRG website.
+There are details of this on our childcare section on the main LITRG website.
 The information below relates to existing arrangements that are part-financed by your employer.

 If your employer, either alone or with other employers or local authorities, provides a workplace nursery, then there is no taxable benefit.
 Where the provision is joint, each employer needs to be responsible for a part of the management of the scheme.